Functional magnetic resonance imaging: New contrast mechanisms

 BOLD contrast depends on blood flow, which is both sluggish in response to stimulus and subject to noisy influences.
 Other biomarkers now looked at to provide better contrast include temperature, acidity/alkalinity (pH), calcium-sensitive agents, neuronal magnetic field, and the Lorentz effect.
 Temperature contrast depends on changes in brain temperature from its activity.
 The initial burning of glucose raises the temperature, and the subsequent inflow of fresh, cold blood lowers it.
 These changes alter the magnetic properties of tissue.
 Since the internal contrast is too difficult to measure, external agents such as thulium compounds are used to enhance the effect.
 Contrast based on pH depends on changes in the acid/alkaline balance of brain cells when they go active.
 This too often uses an external agent.
 Calcium-sensitive agents make MRI more sensitive to calcium concentrations, with calcium ions often being the messengers for cellular signalling pathways in active neurons.
 Neuronal magnetic field contrast measures the magnetic and electric changes from neuronal firing directly.
 Lorentz-effect imaging tries to measure the physical displacement of active neurons carrying an electric current within the strong static field.

+Vascular-space occupancy (VASO) measures changes in cerebral blood volume (CBV), which is a less ambiguous marker of neural activity than BOLD.
+The signal intensity is inversely proportional to CBV, with typical signal changes around -1.5%.
+It relies on the T₁ difference between blood and the surrounding tissue.
+Because it nulls the blood signal, VASO eliminates the large veins contribution to the MR signal, reducing the risk of falsely localizing brain activity to nearby draining veins, and achieving high spatial specificity, which makes the technique well-suited for layer-specific fMRI.
+VASO allows for the reliable quantification of physiological parameters such as the cerebral metabolic rate of oxygen or the oxygen extraction fraction.
+However, the approach suffers from some limitations compared to techniques that rely on the BOLD signal.
+VASO generally has lower sensitivity, lower SNR and lower CNR, as well as reduced imaging efficiency and higher susceptibility to motion artifacts.